babylonchain/finality-provider/docs/configuration.md

 ### Using `valcli` and `eotscli` for Daemon Configuration

 The `valcli` and `eotscli` tools serve as control planes for the Validator Daemon (`vald`) and EOTS Daemon (`eotsd`) respectively.
-These tools allow to configure various settings and parameters.
-Below, we explore how to configure the daemons.
+These tools facilitate the configuration of various settings and parameters.
+Below, an exploration of configuring the daemons is provided.

 ### 1. EOTS daemon (`eotsd`) configuration: